05 January 2022 • 7 min read

 One of the problems with such lists is that they become arbitrary, unreflective exercises (“everyone else is doing it, so let’s put out our own list”).
 However, the crypto world has its own logic and rhythms, which is one of the reasons why we should all be keeping a close eye out for new projects throughout the year.

-As we move into the second half of 2021 (how time flies, right?), it’s a good opportunity to take stock of some of the more promising projects for the remainder of this year.
+As we move into the first half of 2022 (how time flies, right?), it’s a good opportunity to take stock of some of the more promising projects for the remainder of this year.
 Given the fact that the crypto world changes in the blink of an eye, you should bear in mind that the overall strengths or weaknesses of some of these projects will likely change, while others will be right on point.

 As with anything in the world of cryptocurrency trading, blockchain tech, and DeFi in general, don’t take our word for it.
 Talk to people, read, research, read some more, and then decide for yourself.

 There’s a lot of noise around Cardano and its native token Ada and for good reason.
 A blockchain platform built on a proof-of-stake consensus protocol (Ouroboros) that validates transactions without high energy costs, Cardano emphasizes technology through evidence-based science via five foundational principles: people, purpose, technology, research, and opportunity.
 And price predictions put Ada at $10 by 2025, with some even hinting at $50 by 2030.